 WATCH SUSAN'S JOURNEY

 At some stage in our life, we will be faced with some kind of challenge or adversity; it’s inevitable.
 The level of pain we experience ranges depending on the trauma.
-We may struggle with feelings of sadness, anger, guilt and depression.
-Whilst experiencing pain is normal, holding onto pain well into the future keeps us stuck in the past which ultimately prevents us from living our happiest life.
+We may struggle with feelings of sadness, anger, guilt, and depression.
+While experiencing pain is normal, holding onto pain well into the future keeps us stuck in the past, which ultimately prevents us from living our happiest life.

 If you are striving for a deep level of happiness and fulfilment in your life, you will need a sense of peace, balance, stability, and contentment.

 If you are ready for change, I will provide you with the knowledge and tools to unbind your heart from past pain and find the courage, confidence, and conviction you need to move forward and live your best life.

 Due to current COVID-19 restrictions, I am unable to hold group workshops, retreats, or speak to gatherings of people.
 New dates will be established once restrictions have been lifted.
 Wishing you all a safe and peaceful lockdown.